silogen/kaiwo/workloads/training/LLMs/lora-supervised-finetuning/lora-sft-zero3-single-multinode/README.md

 To run this workload on 16 GPUs in `kaiwo` namespace, set `num_devices` in `entrypoint` to `16` and use the following command:

-`kaiwo submit -p workloads/training/LLMs/lora-supervised-finetuning/lora-sft-zero3-single-multinode -g 16 -t rayjob`
+`kaiwo submit -p workloads/training/LLMs/lora-supervised-finetuning/lora-sft-zero3-single-multinode -g 16 --ray`

+## Dependencies
+- hf-token: Hugging Face API token for model download
+- s3-secret: S3 secret for model upload or GCS secret for model upload - refactor `env` file and code accordingly